roman-milk/roman-milk.github.io/wife-enslaved.md

  This time Riana loudly screeched.
 She tugged at her chains, desperately trying to reach her sex.
 It stung more than the shoulder, like a dozen bee stings.

  She started crying, and Jimmy wiped away the tears.
 If she could have, she would have bitten his hand.
 It was some small comfort that they weren't going to rape her.
 They thought she was a slave, so were marking her with a slave number.
 It was perfectly reasonable, except she wasn't a slave.
 She was only pretending, after being mistaken for one.
 She tried to tell them, only the gag made it impossible.
-Report_Story #3